Skip to main content

 • A color?

-• A sigil?)
+• A sigil?
 Cindy Jacobs will lead us in creating a sigil on our next circle call, (January 25!)

-• Perhaps sticky notes, an arrow (mine is on my bedroom wall) in your journal?
+• Perhaps sticky notes, an arrow (mine is on my bedroom wall)

 Your word may morph throughout the year - you may end up adding to it, choosing a word seasonally, changing as cots.
 One year mine was Initiate, and as i worked with it, shifted to Initiation - both referred to taking action - the second seemed more active!